-All senior notes are subject to an interest rate adjustment if the debt ratings assigned to the senior notes are downgraded (as defined in the agreements).
-Further, the senior notes contain a provision that repayment of the senior notes may be accelerated if the Company experiences a change in control (as defined in the agreements).
-The Company's borrowings under its senior notes contain minimal covenants, primarily restrictions on liens.
-Under its revolving credit facilities, covenants include restrictions on liens, a maximum debt to earnings ratio, a minimum fixed charge coverage ratio and a change of control provision that may require acceleration of the repayment obligations under certain circumstances.
-All of the repayment obligations under its borrowing arrangements may be accelerated and come due prior to the scheduled payment date if covenants are breached or an event of default occurs.
+The 5.750% Senior Notes issued in July 2009 and 7.125% Senior Notes issued during August 2008 (collectively, the "Notes") are subject to an interest rate adjustment if the debt ratings assigned to the Notes are downgraded.
+Further, all senior notes contain a provision that repayment of the notes may be accelerated if we experience a change in control (as defined in the agreements).
+Our borrowings under our senior notes contain minimal covenants, primarily restrictions on liens.
+Under our revolving credit facilities, covenants include limitations on total indebtedness, restrictions on liens, a minimum fixed charge coverage ratio and a change of control provision that may require acceleration of the repayment obligations under certain circumstances.
+All of the repayment obligations under our borrowing arrangements may be accelerated and come due prior to the scheduled payment date if covenants are breached or an event of default occurs.

-As of August 26, 2017, the Company was in compliance with all covenants related to its borrowing arrangements.
+As of August 27, 2016, the Company was in compliance with all covenants related to its borrowing arrangements.
 All of the Company's debt is unsecured.
 Scheduled maturities of debt are as follows: